At-a-glance guide to the Law Society

 The following provides a general overview of many of the resources available to lawyers from the Law Society.

-The Law Society of BC offers a wealth of practice resources to help lawyers in the following areas:
+The Law Society of BC offers a wealth of practice support and resources to help lawyers in the following areas:

 - client identification and verification

 - client service and communications

 - conflict of interest